 - Contact guests and speakers – You want to book any speakers or important guests well ahead of the event, especially if they are normally busy or fully-booked.

-- Develop your Event Master Plan – This includes everything that will happen at the event: the guest speakers, the activities, etc.
+- Develop your Event Master Plan – This includes everything that will happen at the event: software to use, the guest speakers, the activities, etc.

 Event Planning Timeline: 3-4 Months Before the Event